elmarquez/librarian/README.md

 ## Contributing

-doc is a community driven, open source project.
+librarian is a community driven, open source project.
 We accept pull requests for new features and bug fixes.
 Please see the CODE_OF_CONDUCT.md file for rules governing participation in the project.